Bell X1 (band): Music in Mouth

 In late summer, 2001, the band decamped to Wexford to write songs for what would be their second LP.
 They entered Ridge Farm Studio in Surrey, England in 2002 with producer Jamie Cullum and released Music In Mouth in July 2003 in Ireland and then the UK on Island.
-Singles released from the album included "Snakes & Snakes", "White Water Song", "Tongue", "Next To You", "Alphabet Soup" and "Eve, The Apple of My Eye", four of which went top-40 in the Irish charts.
+Singles released from the album included "Snakes & Snakes", "White Water Song", "Tongue", "Next To You", "Alphabet Soup" and "Eve, the Apple of My Eye", four of which went top-40 in the Irish charts.
 The album went double platinum in Ireland.

-Taking its title from a line in the poem "The Planters Daughter" by Austin Clarke [c], the album received positive reviews and the band began attracting more attention in the UK music press.
-Major-label backing was also allowing the band to tour more extensively in the UK and Europe and perform high-profile support slots with Snow Patrol, Starsailor, Keane, Aqualung and Tom McRae.
+Taking its title from a line in the poem "The Planter's Daughter" by Austin Clarke, the album received positive reviews and the band began to perform support slots with Snow Patrol, Starsailor, Keane, Aqualung and Tom McRae.

-John Meagher of the Irish Independent named Music In Mouth the fourth best Irish album of the 2000s and the 30th best of all time, while RTÉ’s Harry Guerin described it as a band "pushing themselves in different directions and coming up with a joy and sadness that prove as contagious as each other [...] a band thinking outside the a, b, c of guitar rock".
-Hot Press magazine described the record as "more unified, distinctive and cohesive" offering than Neither Am I that showcased the band’s "multiple directions", while Entertainment.ie claimed that the album should see Bell X1 at the forefront of a new Dublin rock movement.
+John Meagher of the Irish Independent named Music In Mouth the fourth-best Irish album of the 2000s and the 30th-best of all time, while RTÉ's Harry Guerin described it as a band "pushing themselves in different directions and coming up with a joy and sadness that prove as contagious as each other [...] a band thinking outside the a, b, c of guitar rock".
+Hot Press magazine described the record as "more unified, distinctive and cohesive" offering than Neither Am I that showcased the band's "multiple directions", while Entertainment.ie claimed that the album should see Bell X1 at the forefront of a new Dublin rock movement.

-As their popularity in Ireland was rising on the back of Music In Mouth, the band began courting the US.
-Both "In Every Sunflower" and "Eve, The Apple of My Eye" had been used in hit TV drama The OC.
-The latter soundtracked a now infamous lesbian kiss between Olivia Wilde and Mischa Barton and was selected for inclusion on the compilation The OC Mix 4.
-Looking to capitalise on this, the band played their first ever US shows in New York’s Mercury Lounge and the Viper Room in Los Angeles in 2003.
-2004 also saw Bell X1 open for former bandmate Damien Rice on one of the singer-songwriter’s New York dates.
+Two tracks from the album, "In Every Sunflower" and "Eve, the Apple of My Eye", were used in the TV drama The O.C.
+The latter soundtracked a lesbian kiss between Olivia Wilde and Mischa Barton and was selected for inclusion on the compilation The OC Mix 4.
+Looking to capitalise on this, the band played their first ever US shows in New York's Mercury Lounge and the Viper Room in Los Angeles in 2003.
+2004 also saw Bell X1 open for former bandmate Damien Rice on one of the singer-songwriter's New York dates.